lafayette cemetery no. 1

 Lafayette Cemetery No. 1 and a resource for all with family graves here.

-As owners and stakeholders, we advocate for and educate about this sacred resting place and historic landmark.
+As owners and family members, we advocate for the protection of this sacred resting place

 As tourism increased exponentially in New Orleans (and around the globe) after 2000, the city began to feel its negative impact.
 Infrastructure damage, neighborhood infiltration of tourists via short-term rentals, city-wide congestion and a demand on limited resources were just some of the problems.
 Worse, a consumerism attitude began to prevail among visitors, of using the city and its neighborhoods as venues for entertainment with little regard for their purposes or for the locals who lived there.
 Around 2015, as private, church-run cemeteries in New Orleans began to implement restrictions to combat this influx and the resulting damage, these problems spilled over into historic Lafayette Cemetery No. 1, a still active cemetery in the heart of uptown.

 In early 2019, several dozen plot owners and family members met to discuss growing concerns about the cemetery and potential solutions to those concerns.
-(See our Gallery page here.)
-Research conducted into solutions from other cemeteries around the South was presented at this meeting.
+(See our GALLERY page) Research conducted into solutions from other cemeteries around the South was presented at this meeting.
 A delegation volunteered to present these concerns and proposals to the New Orleans department heads responsible and to the City Council.

 Many cemetery directors across the South were willing to give their counsel.
 Two agreed to be on the advisory council for our newly forming association.
 Two others in preservation and historic landmark oversight also agreed to be a part of our advisory team.
 In April, 2019, Lafayette Cemetery No. 1 Tomb and Coping Owners Association was incorporated with the Louisiana Secretary of State as a nonprofit organization.
 It has since been granted 501(c)(3) status by the Internal Revenue Service.*